 Take Home Message

-Cardio at home doesn’t have to be a chore.
+Cardio doesn’t have to be a chore, and you can do it from the comfort of your own home.
 If you can get out of the house, running and cycling will be most people’s go-to form of exercise.
 They’re both fantastic options to get the heart racing, but if you want to change things up, perform a circuit, train around that niggling injury that running on concrete seems to aggravate, then the exercises in this list are ideal.

 Plus, these exercises can be performed at home with no equipment and very little space – providing the perfect dose of cardio at home.